Welcome to today's edition of the Rush 24-7 podcast.

 And it turns out we had gotten it right.

-Uh so the the Times, and we can understand this.
+So the Times, we can understand this.

-I did the poll, people were supportive of the initial invasion.
+People were supportive of the initial invasion.

 It was a mystery to them.

-So they went back and uh people were still supportive of the war when they did it a second time.
+So they went back and people were still supportive of the war when they did it a second time.

 And I'm sure now that the Times is worried, maybe the template's not working.